messaging-interop/docs/src/reference/receiving-service.md

 The reference RSA provides address derivation by use of randomized public key encryption.

-The RSA also, as specified in [Interoperability], allows senders to encrypt addresses to the RSA so that senders can produce derived addresses indistinguishible to the Sending service without receiving new addresses from the recipient.
+The RSA also, as specified in [Interoperability](/interoperability.md), allows senders to encrypt addresses to the RSA so that senders can produce derived addresses indistinguishible to the Sending service without receiving new addresses from the recipient.

 ## Analysis and alternative approaches